catalyst-fp7/documents/interoperability/interoperability.md

 ## Generic ideas

-Though we have chosen to focus on the semantics of IBIS within the Catalyst consortium, the general problem of discourse visualization has been approached through a variety of different models: formal logic and its varieties (modal, etc.); rhetorical tropes; argumentation schemes; decision theory; defeasability, etc.
+Though we have chosen to focus on the semantics of IBIS within the Catalyst consortium, the general problem of discourse visualisation has been approached through a variety of different models: formal logic and its varieties (modal, etc.); rhetorical tropes; argumentation schemes; decision theory; defeasability, etc.
 In all cases, we can distinguish the following principles:

 <!-- %todo: References -->